-The Office of Student Responsibility and Community Standards also provides the Billikens ACT (Acting Courageously Together) workshop which is an outcome for all students found responsible for alcohol/drug related offenses, pets, safety, and other community standards violations.
+The Office of Student Responsibility and Community Standards also provides the Billikens ACT (Acting Courageously Together) workshop which is a two-part outcome for all students found responsible for alcohol/drug related offenses, pets, safety, and other community standard violations.
 The Billikens ACT Workshop is facilitated by a member of the Office of Student Responsibilities and Community Standards staff and is held in evenings during the academic year.